statisticalbiotechnology/app_bioinfo/automation/automation.md

 Another example [nextflow-script](nextflow/example.nf).

+#### Logging and tracing of nextflow execution

+You can track your previous runs with the command `nextflow log`.
+You will get more specific information on which output directories that were made by specifying a specific run, e.g. `nextflow log jovial_shockley`

 ### nf-core

 As we tend to do the same operations as everyone else in bioinformatics, there is a need to disemenate well functioning workflows.

 There are repositories of nextflow scripts at [nf-core](https://nf-co.re/)

+Another set of curtated piplines are stored at [awsome-nextflow](https://github.com/nextflow-io/awesome-nextflow), curated by nextflow rather than nf-core.

 For snakemake a similar repository can be found at [snakemake-workflows](https://github.com/snakemake-workflows).